xeex2/intro/README.md

 ```
 * Gazebo Classic went EOL in January 2025, so ros-humble-gazebo-ros2-control and ros-humble-gazebo-ros2-pkgs cannot be installed using apt.
 Instead, you'll need to clone their repo's into your workspace alongside the other packages.
 For docker desktop on windows, only gazebo-ros2-control was problematic, so the bash script handles that.

 * Although the demo focuses on docker, native installation (or the docker native engine for linux) is be better due to less overhead, and it's way faster, that's for sure.
+* You may preter the official ros2 docker images, see [docker docs](https://docs.docker.com/guides/ros2/), [ros docs](https://docs.ros.org/en/humble/How-To-Guides/Run-2-nodes-in-single-or-separate-docker-containers.html) and [other docker images](https://hub.docker.com/_/ros/)

 # Downloads and Installations
 download and install [VcXsrv (~50MB)](https://sourceforge.net/projects/vcxsrv/)